1 Samuel 16 – God Chooses David

 c.
 How can I go?
 If Saul hears it, he will kill me: We can certainly understand Samuel’s fear.
 There isn’t any doubt that Saul would consider this treason.
 At the same time, it shows a note of fear in Samuel we are almost surprised to see.
 Perhaps Samuel’s excessive mourning over Saul introduced an element of fear and unbelief in his heart.
 Samuel didn’t have anything to worry about, because God promised I will show you what you shall do.

 i.
 Was God telling Samuel to lie?
 Not at all.
 “This was strictly true; Samuel did offer a sacrifice; and it does not appear that he could have done the work which God designed, unless he had offered this sacrifice, and called the elders of the people together, and this collected Jesse’s sons.
-But he did not tell the principle design of his coming; had he done so, it would have produced evil and no good.”
+But he did not tell the principal design of his coming; had he done so, it would have produced evil and no good.”
 (Clarke)

 d.
 For I have provided Myself a king among his sons: Years before this, Israel rejected the LORD as their king and they wanted a human king instead.
-God gave them a human king after their own desire (Saul) but God was still on the throne, crowning who He pleases as He pleased.
+God gave them a human king after their own desire (Saul) but God was still on the throne, crowning who He pleased as He pleased.

 i.
 The simple fact was that God did rule Israel.
 They could recognize His rule, submit to it, and enjoy the benefits.
 Or they could resist His reign over Israel and suffer because of it.
 It does not matter what my attitude towards God is as far as it affects His ultimate victory.
 The LORD is God and King and will always triumph.
 But my attitude matters a great deal as it affects my ultimate destiny.

 ii.
 We don’t have to fear for the future when we know God has provided for Himself leaders.
-In some unlikely place God is raising up leaders for His people.
+In some unlikely places God is raising up leaders for His people.
 He will keep them obscure and hidden until the right time then He will raise them up.

 e.
 You shall anoint for Me the one I name to you: The first king of Israel was anointed for the people.
 He was the “king from central casting,” the kind of king the people wanted.
 Now the “people’s choice” failed and disqualified himself.
 “Now,” the LORD said, “It’s time for a king for Me.”
 God was going to show Israel His king.